-Figure 15-28: Metamodel plot showing feasible (green) and infeasible (red) points.
-The predicted point is shown in violet $(t_hood = 4, t_bumper = 4)$ with the values displayed at the top left.
+Figure 16-28: Metamodel plot showing feasible (green) and infeasible (red) points.
+The predicted point is shown in violet ( $t{hood} = 4$ , $t{bumper} = 4$ ) with the values displayed at the top left.

-Figure 15-29: Metamodel plot showing point color coding for iteration numbers.
+Figure 16-29: Metamodel plot showing point color coding for iteration numbers.

-Figure 15-30: Surface plot representing only the region of interest of the fourth iteration.
+Figure 16-30: Surface plot representing only the region of interest of the fourth iteration.

-Figure 15-31: Plot showing isolines on the objective function as well as constraint contours and feasibility.
+Figure 16-31: Plot showing isolines on the objective function as well as constraint contours and feasibility.
 Feasible regions are in green.
 Shade of red shows degree of infeasibility (number of violated constraints).
 Note the legend describing constraints at the top right.
+Tooltips displaying the constraint name and bounds are also available for the constraint lines.

-Figure 15-32: Plot showing isolines and points opposite the "Points" tab.
+Figure 16-32: Plot showing isolines and points opposite the "Points" tab.